oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

         sourceWDTInstallHome: /bar/weblogic-deploy
 ```

-##### Configuration Example 3: Multiple Images
+##### Configuration example 3: multiple images
 This example is the same as Example 1, except it configures multiple auxiliary images and sets the `sourceWDTInstallHome`
 for the second image to `None`.
-In this case, the source location of WebLogic Deploy Tooling installation from the second image `new-model-in-image:v1` will be ignored.
+In this case, the source location of the WebLogic Deploy Tooling installation from the second image `new-model-in-image:v1` will be ignored.

 ```
 spec: